Soccer is the most popular sport in the world, with over 3.5 billion people watching the 2018 World Cup Final.

 However, the betting lines will compensate for this by inflating the soccer odds on the favorite and deflating the soccer odds on the underdog.

-Going back to the previous example, the 2-way moneyline odds may look something like:
+Going back to the previous example, the 2-way moneyline odds look like this:

 In the case that the final result of a match ends in a Draw, the bet pushes and the original stake is refunded.

-The favorite is given a x goals handicap while the underdog is given a x goals advantage.
+The favorite is given an x-goal handicap while the underdog is given an x-goal advantage.

-For example, here are the goal line odds on a fictional match between Argentina and USA:
+For example, here are the Asian Handicap odds for the same match between Spain and Norway:

-If you bet on the USA on the goal line, you would profit $100 from a $150 bet but they must either win or not lose by more than 1 goal.
+If you bet $100 on Norway Asian Handicap, you would win $140 from a $100 bet but they must either win or not lose by more than 1 goal.
+If they lose by 2 goals, the bet pushes and you receive a refund.
+If you lose by more than 2 goals, the bet loses.

 Double chance betting in soccer involves betting on more than one outcome in the same game.
-For example, in a match between France and Switzerland, you could place a bet on:
+Again, using the same match between Spain and Norway:

 However, as this increases the likelihood of a winning bet, the odds are significantly shorter compared to betting on the moneyline.

 Sportsbooks will estimate how many goals will be scored in each soccer game.
-This is known as the total betting line but is also referred to as over/under betting.
+This is known as the over/under line but is sometimes referred to as the ‘totals’ line.

-For this bet, you wager if more or fewer goals will be scored than what the sportsbooks are showing.
-Totals lines are usually displayed as a decimal to prevent a situation occurring when the number of goals scored equals the line
+Over/under in soccer is betting if more or fewer goals will be scored than the sportsbooks’ line.
+The line itself is usually displayed as a decimal to prevent a situation occurring when the number of goals scored equals the line.

 However, totals in soccer work differently than other sports.
 Some sportsbooks will display the totals line as ‘Over 2 and 2.5’.